A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 must become a burning national issue to work toward perpetual or renewable resources.

-There are two faces to our energy concerns: conservation -- decreasing demand in the short
+There are three faces to our energy concerns: 1) conservation -- decreasing

-term in order to stretch the time that (presently) traditional energy sources are adequate --
+demand in the short term in order to stretch the time that (presently) traditional energy

 2. Home and building construction should take